sgarciav/ros2_playground/behavior_trees/README.md

         docker exec -it ros2_playground_behavior_trees /bin/bash

-Once the image is built, you can rerun the tests by starting at Step 2.
+Once the image is built, you can spin up the container by starting at Step 2.

 **NOTE**: Developers can access any number of containers by opening a new terminal and executing Step 3.
 This will drop you into a new spinning container